ocftw/OpenGovReport14-16/src/jade/md/en/ch-4.md

 However, identifying these small but concrete problems is precisely the challenge.

-Government agencies must first clarify their needs through reviewing their processes.
+Government agencies must first identify their needs through reviewing their processes.
 However, civil service training does not include process management skills.
 In addition, government staffers are usually too overworked to even find the time to articulate problems and clarify processes.
 Agencies with no IT background are usually unable to clearly describe their needs, while contractors are unable to understand the complicated inner workings of government.
 The enormous rift in language and culture between the two parties, the misunderstandings that arise as communication passes through level after level of the bureaucracy, coupled with complex webs of interest between bid reviewers and contractors, all contribute to the frequently absurd outcomes of IT tenders.
 Such tenders often result in systems that are difficult for staffers to use, or e-government services that draw waves of complaints.

 Civic tech provides more than a single system or website; it allows external collaborators to interact directly with the agency, clearly identifying problems through long-term partnership.
 The system that TonyQ created is not difficult, but few are willing to spend as much time as he did as an external collaborator in low-level government offices, listening and communicating.
 Such external players also require the trust of the civil service system and the approval of mid- and high-level leaders.
 Under these conditions, TonyQ was able to continue working with the DOWS after developing the mail tracking system and began more collaboration projects.